-If we seek shareholder approval of our initial business combination, our sponsor, directors, officers, advisors or any of their affiliates may purchase shares in privately negotiated transactions or in the open market either prior to or following the completion of our initial business combination.
-Such purchases will be prohibited except to the extent they are able to be made in compliance with Rule 10b-18, which is a safe harbor from liability for manipulation under Section 9(a)(2) and Rule 10b-5 of the Exchange Act.
+Public Shares by our Affiliates conduct redemptions pursuant to a tender in the open market either prior to or following the completion of our initial business combination.
+Such purchases anticipated to be \$10.00 per share), will be prohibited except to the extent including interest (less up to \$100,000 they are able to be made in compliance with Rule 10b-18, which is a safe harbor from liability for manipulation under Section 9(a)(2) and Rule 10b-5 of the Exchange Act.
 None of the funds in the trust account will be used to purchase shares in such transactions.